They’re changing the guards at Buckingham Palace

 Says Alice

 At the appointed time we arrived at the side of the palace and took a while to get through security, but once in and plugged into the audio-guide it was worth the wait.
-Even for the traveller on a budget, I’d recommend you splash out for the unique opportunity to see the grand and opulent rooms and view of the back garden too.
+Even for the traveler on a budget, I’d recommend you splash out for the unique opportunity to see the grand and opulent rooms and view of the back garden too.

 The tour takes you through the central lobby where all visitors arrive and up the Grand staircase with its gilt bronze balustrade, which gives you a taste of the ornate gilded plasterwork to come in the series of first floor reception rooms.
-All the rooms were filled with treasures and portraits of Royalty down the centuries – apparently Queen Victoria especially loved to have pictures of her family waiting to receive her guests.

 These were the highlights for me; Seeing the throne room, with the raised dais where the Queen’s wedding photos were taken; The music room with the grand piano and windows overlooking the gardens where the Queen’s children were christened with water from the River Jordan;

-And the White drawing room which was redecorated by Edward VII in a theme of white and gilt, with a portrait of his consort Princess Alexandra in a froth of white net and the secret door complete with mirror and cabinet which swings open to let members of the Royal family to enter from their private appartments.
+And the White drawing room which was redecorated by Edward VII in a theme of white and gilt, with a portrait of his consort Princess Alexandra in a froth of white net and the secret door complete with mirror and cabinet which swings open to let members of the Royal family to enter from their private apartments.

 This summer there was a special exhibition in the ball-room showing the tables laid out as if for a state banquet.
 Any visiting head of state would be impressed, with the silver-gilt plates and cutlery, the six different crystal glasses and the displays of flowers and fruit.